Where to eat in Rome’s Monti neighbourhood

 Via della Madonna dei Monti, 9

 For a true Roman experience of cuisine, head over to Taverna dei Fori Imperiali.
-With few tables outside and candles lighting up the intimate interior, this restaurant that has been run by the same family for four generations is both authentic and relaxed.
+With few tables outside and an intimate interior, this restaurant that has been run by the same family for four generations is both authentic and relaxed.
 Italians and tourists commingle here, eating classic Italian food as they sip on on the endless selections of wines and Italian drinks and digestifs.
 Finish off the night with a scrumptious selection of desserts from various Italian regions.

 Via dei Serpenti, 124